JoachimGoedhart/PlotsOfDifferences/README.md

 PlotsOfData is inspired by [BoxPlotR](http://shiny.chemgrid.org/boxplotr/).
 See [this link](https://www.nature.com/articles/nmeth.2813) for background information on boxplots.
 The code for the shiny app is partially derived from [ggplotGUI](https://github.com/gertstulp/ggplotgui) by [Gert Stulp](https://www.gertstulp.com)
 The colorblind safe palettes were developed by [Paul Tol](https://personal.sron.nl/~pault/).
-The display of bootstrap distributions is inspired by [work of Adam Claridge-Chang: ](https://www.nature.com/articles/nmeth.4148">(Mohammad et al., 2017)
+The display of bootstrap distributions is inspired by [work of Adam Claridge-Chang and colleagues: ](https://www.nature.com/articles/nmeth.4148) (Mohammad et al., 2017)

-PlotsOfData is created and maintained by Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart))and Marten Postma
+PlotsOfData is created and maintained by Joachim Goedhart ([@joachimgoedhart](https://twitter.com/joachimgoedhart)) and Marten Postma

 ### Example output